 In doing your college search, it’s important to note that there are many wonderful colleges out there.
 You may find one that is perfect for you, or you may find several.
 In deciding what colleges to consider, keep an open line of communication with your college counselor and parents.
 It’s important that everyone is on the same page throughout the college search process.

-Here are some college search sites that the College Planning and Placement Department recommends to get you started:
+Here are some college search sites that the College Counseling Department recommends to get you started:

 Some things to keep in mind during your college search

 Size: Do you want a big school with many options?
 A small school with lots of personal attention?
 Something in between?
 Do you want large lectures or smaller seminar-style classes?